-Anodyne awoke, his eyes as pitch black as the space that surrounded him, the sterling silver cross pupil darted from side to side as his body slowly adjusted to consciousness.
-His body once limp and slowly floating through space corrected itself as he awoke.
-His body was suddenly thrown to the nearby planet by an overwhelming force, glimpsing over his shoulder he spied a bald deity with his arms locked around Anodyne, pushing him down to a nearby planets surface.
-Their bodies erupted with flame as they broke atmosphere, the heat barely registering as a sensation for them as the vibrant orange flames curled around their bodies, fading as the descended.
-The air rushed by with extreme force, blowing their clothes around, and Anodyne’s long, dark hair.
+Anodyne awoke, his eyes as pitch black as the space that surrounded him; the sterling silver cross pupil darted from side to side as his body slowly adjusted to consciousness.
+His body, once limp and slowly floating through space, corrected itself as he awoke.
+His body was suddenly thrown to the nearby planet by an overwhelming force; glimpsing over his shoulder, he spied a bald deity with his arms locked around Anodyne, pushing him down to a nearby planet’s surface.
+Their bodies erupted with flame as they broke the atmosphere, the heat barely registering as a sensation for them as the vibrant orange flames curled around their bodies, fading as they descended.
+The air rushed by with extreme force, blowing their clothes around and Anodyne’s long, dark hair.

 “Die monster.”
 The bald deity screamed, cracking his voice.

 “Monster?”
-Anodyne thought to himself as he collided with planet side, the cracking sound echoing around the planet as the bald deity continued to push Anodyne down further.
+Anodyne thought to himself as he collided with the planet’s side, the cracking sound echoing around the planet as the bald deity continued to push Anodyne down further.

 The newcomer forced Anodyne through the layers of the planet, cracking the crust in only seconds.
 The Bald deity changed his position and started to chock Anodyne as he forced him through the planet, his face frozen in excitement.
 The heat of the planet started to turn the nearby stone into a viscous liquid that formed around the two as they passed through.
-Eventually the core was struck and the planet started to collapse.
-First it seemed as if it would float away in several parts as matters started to drift from one another, then they all clamped down stronger than before.
-Gravity increased, the birds flying around fell to the ground, bones broken and incapable of moving, all large land-based predators started to feel the effect, their toned muscles defying the new increase of gravity, but everything smaller fell to the ground in exhaustion as they were slowly crushed to death.
+Eventually, the core was struck, and the planet started to collapse.
+At first, it seemed as if it would float away in several parts as matters started to drift from one another, then they all clamped down stronger than before.
+Gravity increased, and the birds flying around fell to the ground, bones were broken and incapable of moving; all large land-based predators started to feel the effect, their toned muscles defying the new increase of gravity, but everything smaller fell to the ground in exhaustion as they were slowly crushed to death.